wtho/avro-decorators/README.md

 ## Configuration
 `Avro Decorators` requires a configuration file written in TypeScript, to ensure the models have applied the decorators accordingly to read the required metadata.

-The `models` array is mandatory.
+The `models` array in the config is mandatory.
 Each model requires `class` - a reference to the TypeScript class, and an optional filename `avscFileName` to name the schema output file.

-Additionaly, an output directory `outDir` can be declared.
+Additionally, an output directory `outDir` can be declared.
 If it is not specified, the generated schemas will be printed to stdout instead.

 ### Locating config not in root
 By default, `Avro Decorators` will check the current working directory for the file `avro-decorators.config.ts`.
 If your config is located in a different folder, pass it to the program using the flag `--config <path>` or `-c <path>`.